Let’s be brutally honest: a lot of enterprises are great at measuring employee experience data… but terrible at doing anything useful with it.

 Furthermore, Cerkl notes that too many firms collect metrics without defining why they matter, leading to misaligned EX programs stuck in the “nice-to-have” corner

-Gartner says that
+Gartner confirms that

 “When taken together, the behaviours of highly engaged business units result in a 23% increase in profitability, 78% less absenteeism and 21% lower turnover.”